HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Using an air purifier pre-filter will prevent your main HEPA filter from getting clogged up with debris.
 A pre-filter will capture the majority of larger particles before they reach your HEPA filter.

-Using a pre-filter greatly extends the HEPA filter’s lifetime.
-This is important because HEPA filters tend to be pricey to replace, so extending their lifetime saves money in the long run.
+Using a pre-filter greatly extends the main HEPA filter’s lifetime.
+HEPA filters tend to be pricey to replace, so extending their lifetime saves money in the long run.

 Most air purifiers come with their own built-in pre-filters.
 So you won’t need an additional pre-filter.
 However, if your air purifier does not have a pre-filter, it is strongly recommended that you add one to the air intake.

-Activated carbon pre-filters also provide odor control to your air purifier.
+Activated carbon pre-filters also provide your air purifier with odor control.
 Carbon pre-filters are able to eliminate odors from your room’s air.
-Many odor particles are able to go right through a HEPA filter, so having a carbon pre-filter helps to eliminate odors.
+Many odor particles are able to go right through a HEPA filter, so having a carbon pre-filter helps eliminate odors.